mas-bandwidth/gafferongames/content/post/client_server_connection.md

 Initially the client starts in **disconnected**, and is told to connect to a server with a particular IP address and port.

-At this point the client transitions to the **connecting** state and sends _connection request_ packets to the server.
+At this point the client transitions to the **connecting** state and sends <u>_connection request_</u> packets to the server.
 They look something like this:

 <img src="/img/network-protocol/connection-request-packet.png" width="100%"/>

 The CRC32 and implicit protocol id in the packet header allow the server to trivially reject UDP packets not composed by our protocol.
 For details, please see [Reading and Writing Packets](http://gafferongames.com/building-a-game-network-protocol/reading-and-writing-packets/) and [Serialization Strategies](http://gafferongames.com/building-a-game-network-protocol/serialization-strategies/).

 Since connection request packets are sent over UDP, they may be lost, received in duplicate or out of order.
-Because of this we do two things: 1) we keep resending packets corresponding to the current client state until we get a response from the server or time out, and 2) on both client and server we ignore any packets that don't correspond to what we are expecting, since a lot of redundant packets are flying over the network.
+Because of this we do two things: 1) we keep resending packets for the client state until we get a response from the server, or the client times out, and 2) on both client and server we ignore any packets that don't correspond to what we are expecting, since a lot of redundant packets are flying over the network.

-Now on the server side we have the following minimal data structure:
+On the server, we have the following minimal data structure:

         const int MaxClients = 64;

         class Server
         {
-            int m_maxClients;                 // dynamically configured max in [1,MaxClients]
+            int m_maxClients;                     // dynamically configured in [1,MaxClients]
             int m_numConnectedClients;
             bool m_clientConnected[MaxClients];
             Address m_clientAddress[MaxClients];

+            // ...
         };

 Which lets the server lookup a free slot for a client to join (if any are free):